About

 Clarity over complexity

-We strip away the noise.
-Our tools do one thing well each — track time, manage recurring tasks, set daily focus.
+Each tool does one thing well — track time, manage recurring tasks, set daily focus.
 No feature creep, no overwhelm.

 Evidence over hype